 - Prevention of bullying and harassment

-The College takes its responsibilities very seriously and operates robust policies on health and safety, child protection and safeguarding to ensure that all people that use our buildings and services are kept safe from all forms of harm.
+The College is fully committed to providing a safe and secure environment for all learners, staff and visitors.
+The College operates robust policies on health and safety, child protection and safeguarding to ensure that all people that use our buildings and services are kept safe from all forms of harm.
 The College has appropriate staff to provide support and guidance on all safeguarding issues.
 Copies of College policies are available on request.

 The College is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff, visitors and volunteers to share this commitment.
 We embrace a ‘whole college approach’ to safeguarding, ensuring that all staff are trained in Safeguarding and Child Protection issues and are kept up to date with changes in legislation and practice.
 We will take all allegations and suspicions of abuse seriously and will respond to them promptly.
 We will also make information available on Safeguarding and Child Protection to parents, students and contractors.

 If you are experiencing any type of abuse at college or in your personal life, we can support you.
 All safeguarding concerns can be reported to:

 Visit the Digital Parenting website for advice and information about the latest digital technologies and the challenges children and teenagers might face in their digital world.